Add GeoGirafe to an existing GeoMapFish project

 If you want to run it without Docker, follow the instructions here: https://gitlab.com/geogirafe/gg-sample

-To choose a specific geogirafe version, edit package.json and run npm update.
-At the time of writing, the version is 1.0.0-0.
-The -0 indicates a pre-release, not intended for production.
+To choose a specific GeoGirafe version, edit package.json and run npm update.
+At the time of writing, x indicates a pre-release, not intended for production.

 Frequent changes may break your installation.
-After updating, check if new packages were added and review index.html and vite.config.json for changes.
+After updating, check if new packages were added and review index.html and vite.config.js for changes.

 ...